114,883 total views, 164 views today

 - Teams: Communication channel to collaborate on documents with internal and external teams(projects teams).

 - OneDrive: Personal file management system.

 - Groups: It is a group mailbox to Share the conversations.

 It all depends on the business needs.

 If we do not need many conversations, planners, notebook – only need to deal with files or documents management then we can go with the SharePoint site.
-This becomes practical – if just a couple of people are handling these files, then SharePoint site would be optimal choice otherwise recommended to go with Microsoft Teams.
+This becomes practical – if just a couple of people are handling these files, then the SharePoint site would be the optimal choice otherwise recommended to go with Microsoft Teams.

 Definitely, we should never use OneDrive for group collaboration – as discussed OneDrive is for personal needs, if we store business files in someone’s OneDrive and that person leaves the company, those files would be lost unless we have moved them somewhere else.

 If this is a dedicated group of people that have conversations/collaborations with each other, in this scenario we can go with a Group.

 Thus, in this article we have learned the below concepts with respect to Microsoft Teams: